eth-educators/eth-docker/README.md

 `sudo docker-compose build --no-cache lh-beacon`

 Then restart the client:<br />
-`sudo docker-compose down && sudo docker-compose up -d lighthouse`
+`sudo docker-compose down && sudo docker-compose up -d eth2`

-If you did not provide the wallet password to the container, come up more manually instead.
+If you did not provide the wallet password to the container, or you are not using a local geth node, come up [more manually](#start-the-client) instead.

 ### Prysm